Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Quantum Reaction Coordinate mapping

-Noticeably, by appropriately choosing $\Alor$, $\Gamma$, and $\omega_0$, we can have an initial Hamiltonian with arbitrarily strong coupling to the full environment (i.e. arbitrarily strong $\Qlor$), while having arbitrarily small coupling to the residual bath of the RC Hamiltonian (i.e. arbitrarily small $\rcdis$).
+Noticeably, by appropriately choosing $\Q$, $\Gamma$, and $\omega_0$, we can have an initial Hamiltonian with arbitrarily strong coupling to the full environment (i.e. arbitrarily strong $\Q$), while having arbitrarily small coupling to the residual bath of the RC Hamiltonian (i.e. arbitrarily small $\rcdis$).

-As mentioned, it has been shown that the reduced spin dynamics under $\Htot$ with spectral density \eqref{eq:Jlor} is exactly the same as the reduced spin dynamics under $\HRCtot$ with spectral density \eqref{eq:sm:Johm}.
+As mentioned, it has been shown that the reduced spin dynamics under $\Htot$ with Lorentzian spectral density (see main text) is exactly the same as the reduced spin dynamics under $\HRCtot$ with spectral density \eqref{eq:sm:Johm}.
 In particular, the steady state of the spin will also be the same.
 Therefore, it is reasonable to expect that the spin \MF{} state obtained with $\Htot$ will be the same as the spin \MF{} state for $\HRCtot$, i.e.

 We now assume that $\rcdis$ is arbitrarily small, so that the \MF{} state is simply going to be given by the Gibbs state of spin+RC, i.e.